-A conviction for driving under the influence (DUI) in California can impact your life in a number of different ways.
-You may have your driver’s license suspended while facing fines and time in jail, for example.
+A conviction for driving under the influence (DUI) in California can impact your life in several different ways.
+For example, you may have your driver’s license suspended while facing fines and time in jail.

-All of the restrictions associated with a DUI conviction can feel overwhelming.
+All the restrictions associated with a DUI conviction can feel overwhelming.
 You might even wonder if you can buy a car with a DUI in California.
 Find out how a DUI impacts your ability to purchase a vehicle with the Simmrin Law Group.
-Call us at (310) 997-4688 if you are charged with a DUI to get legal help.

 A DUI Won’t Directly Prevent You from Buying a Car